rubenmoor/projectzero/EnhancedInputWithAbilities.md

 	UPROPERTY(EditDefaultsOnly)
 	TObjectPtr<UMyInputActions> MyInputActions;

-    // event handlers
-    virtual void Tick(float DeltaSeconds) override;
-    // server-only
-    virtual void OnPossess(APawn* InPawn) override;
-    // OnPossess only runs on the server (in a listen-server setup)
-    //virtual void OnPossess(APawn* InPawn) override;    // Thus we use `AcknowledgePossesion` to set up the camera and alike    virtual void AcknowledgePossession(APawn* P) override;
+    // Thus we use `AcknowledgePossesion` to set up the camera and alike virtual void AcknowledgePossession(APawn* P) override;

     virtual void BeginPlay() override;

     // input events

+    /*
-    /*     * deal with input actions bindings apart from gameplay ability or cue     * (an input action can have any combination of bindings to custom, ability, cue     *     */
+     * deal with input actions bindings apart from gameplay ability or cue
+     * (an input action can have any combination of bindings to custom, ability, cue */
+    UFUNCTION()
-    //UFUNCTION() TODO    void RunCustomInputAction(FGameplayTag CustomBindingTag, EInputTrigger InputTrigger, const FInputActionInstance& InputActionInstance);
+    void RunCustomInputAction(FGameplayTag CustomBindingTag, EInputTrigger InputTrigger, const FInputActionInstance& InputActionInstance);

     UPROPERTY(VisibleAnywhere)
     TObjectPtr<UEnhancedInputLocalPlayerSubsystem> Input;

     // convenience access to the AbilitySystemComponent of the possessed pawn
-    // only used by client to process input    UPROPERTY(BlueprintReadOnly)
+    // only used by client to process inpu UPROPERTY(BlueprintReadOnly)
     UMyAbilitySystemComponent* AbilitySystemComponent;
 };
 ```